Dakvalion/MTS-app/README.md

-#React app for hackaton task
+# React app for hackaton task
+in progress